Released: 18 May 1979

 Listen to ‘Move On’ reversed:

 In August 1980, Bowie’s single ‘Ashes To Ashes’ was released in Australia, Belgium, Brazil, France, Germany, Italy, the Netherlands, New Zealand, Portugal, South Africa, Spain, and the United Kingdom, with ‘Move On’ on the b-side.
-In the USA the single had ‘It’s No Game (Part 1)’ on the flipside.
+In the USA the single had ‘It’s No Game (No. 1)’ on the flipside.